General Tso's chicken: Peng's claim

 Peng Chang-kuei, a chef from Hunan who was later based in Chongqing and Taipei, rolled out the new dish circa 1973 when he opened the restaurant "Uncle Peng's Hunan Yuan" on East 44th Street, New York City.
 Peng claimed his restaurant was the first in New York City to serve Tso's chicken.
 Since the dish was new, Peng made it the house specialty in spite of the dish's commonplace ingredients.
 A review of Uncle Peng in 1977 mentioned that their "General Tso's chicken was a stir-fried masterpiece, sizzling hot both in flavor and temperature".
 When Peng opened a restaurant in Hunan in the 1990s introducing Tso's chicken, the locals found the dish too sweet.
 His restaurant quickly closed in Hunan.

 There are two stories purporting to explain how Peng Chang-kuei created the dish when he worked in Taipei before he introduced it to New York.
 Both stories linked to the fact that Peng was well connected to the senior Kuomintang politicians in Hunan, Chongqing and Taiwan.
 The first story was given by Peng himself in 2008 by Jennifer 8.
 Lee for the documentary The Search for General Tso (2014).
 In the documentary, Peng recalled in 1952 he was invited by the Republic of China Navy to be in charge of a three-day state banquet during Admiral Arthur W. Radford's visit of Taiwan.
 Peng claimed Tso's chicken was served on Radford's menu on the third day.
 According to U.S. diplomatic records, Radford's visit was during June 2–6, 1953.
 The second story was proposed by Taiwanese food writer Zhu Zhenfan in 2009, who said Chiang Ching-kuo, the son of President Chiang Kai-shek, paid a late visit to Peng's restaurant when Peng ran out of ingredients.
-Chiang was served an improvised dish, General Tso's chicken, by Peng.
+Peng served Chiang an improvised dish, General Tso's chicken.

-Wang claim
+Wang's claim

 New York's Shun Lee Palaces, located at East (155 E. 55th St.) and West (43 W. 65th St.), also claims that it was the first restaurant to serve General Tso's chicken and that it was invented by a Chinese immigrant chef named T. T. Wang in 1972.
 Michael Tong, owner of New York's Shun Lee Palaces, says "We opened the first Hunanese restaurant in the whole country, and the four dishes we offered you will see on the menu of practically every Hunanese restaurant in America today.
 They all copied from us."